realpython/python-guide/docs/intro/learning.rst

 Dive Into Python 3 is a good book for those ready to jump in to Python 3.
-It's a good read if you are moving from Python 2 to 3 or if you already have some experience programming in another language.
+It's a good read if you are moving from Python 2 to 3 or if you already have some experience in programming in another language.

     `Dive Into Python 3 <http://www.diveinto.org/python3/>`_